-In the case of a non-national Designated Collection under the Arts Council's Designation Scheme which has opted for a minimum liability arrangement of £25,000 within its financial year, such a borrowing non-national must meet the cost of loss or damage up to a limit not exceeding £25,000.
-The borrowing non-national can inform you if it has opted for this arrangement.
-The Arts Council can supply a list of non-national institutions with Designated Collections.
+In the case of a non-national which has a Designated collection under the Arts Council's Designation Scheme and which has opted for a minimum liability arrangement of £25,000 within its financial year, such a borrowing non-national must meet the cost of loss or damage up to a limit not exceeding £25,000.
+The borrowing non-national can inform the lending national if it has opted for this arrangement.
+The Arts Council can supply a list of Designated collections.

-6.4 (c) The borrowing non-national can elect to cover any minimum liability amounts due under the arrangements set out in 6.4(a) and 6.4(b) (or under the £25,000 minimum liability option used by some Designated Collections) by purchasing commercial insurance.
-Alternatively, the borrowing non-national may give the lending national institution an assurance that the minimum liability can be met from existing resources or from other resources (such as sponsorship).
+6.4(c) The borrowing non-national can elect to cover any minimum liability amounts due under the arrangements at 6.4(a) and 6.4(b) (or under the £25,000 minimum liability option used by some institutions with Designated collections) by purchasing commercial insurance.
+Alternatively, the borrowing non-national may give the lending national institution an assurance that the minimum liability can be met from existing resources or from other resources.